-- CPR for Healthcare Provider card \$55, must remain current throughout Basic and Paramedic classes - Background check \$55.
-This will be required prior to Basic and Paramedic classes - EMT 151 Basic Part A: program uniform shirt, \$25; FISDAP account, \$30; lab equipment, \$27.50; badges, \$5 - EMT 152 Basic Part B: lab equipment, \$27.50 - Fee for State Certification Testing and National Registry Test (currently \$170-\$250) - Materials (boots, ear protection, gloves, etc.), \$200-\$350 - In some cases fees associated with immunizations can range from \$20-\$200 - Other special equipment and clothing may be required as part of this program.
+- CPR for Healthcare Provider card \$55, must remain current throughout Basic class. - Background check \$55.
+This will be required prior to Basic class. - Drug Screen \$45-60 - Immunization upload \$14.
+Documentation of completion of the following immunizations; Hepatitis B, current TB, MMR, annual Influenza, Tetanus within previous 10 years, Varicella (Chickenpox). - In some cases fees associated with immunizations can range from \$20-\$200. - Fee for State Certification Testing and National Registry Test (currently \$170-\$250). - Materials (boots, ear protection, gloves, etc.), \$200-\$350 - Other special equipment and clothing may be required as part of this program.

-The program requires hands-on training in fire and emergency medical skills and significant on-the-job training (OJT) by joining a fire agency.
+The program requires hands-on training in fire and emergency medical skills and significant on-the-job training (OJT) by joining a fire agency that require students to work with and around mechanical equipment, ropes, fire pumps, fire hose and appliances, ladders, various apparatus and hand tools (both manual and powered).
 Most local fire agencies have student and volunteer positions.
 Students must apply and compete for these positions.
-Passing a physical training exam is required.
-Students are required to work with and around mechanical equipment, ropes, fire pumps, fire hose and appliances, ladders, various apparatus, and hand tools (both manual and powered).
-Students will need to be aware of the College insurance policy prior to participation in the program.
-A statement concerning College insurance policies is listed on all SFS degree syllabi.
-Students desiring to complete a degree in EMS and a degree in Structural Fire Science must follow a specific course of study.
+Passing a written and physical agility exam is required for acceptance into these postions.
+Students desiring to complete a degree in Structural Fire Science and Emergency Medical Services must follow a specific course of study.
 Please see the program director for information.

-Recommended prior to entry into Structural Fire program-specific courses
+Recommended prior to entry into Structural Fire program-specific courses:

-- High school diploma or GED - Students must be 18 or older for state and national testing for EMT-B and for affiliation with a fire agency.
-Students do NOT need to be 18 to begin taking SFS courses. - Documentation of completion of the following immunizations Hepatitis B, current TB, MMR, annual Influenza, Tetanus within previous 10 years, Varicella (Chickenpox).

-All COCC students enrolled in EMT-B and seeking agency affiliation or any course requiring practical experience, will have to pass a Criminal History Check (CHC) as a condition of their acceptance into a medical, fire or other facility for training.
+- High school diploma or GED. - Students must be 18 or older for state and national testing for EMT and affiliation with a fire agency.
+Students do NOT need to be 18 to begin taking SFS courses. - All COCC students seeking enrollment in the EMT course and/or agency affiliation that requires practical experience, will have to pass a Criminal History Check (CHC) as a condition of their acceptance into a medical, fire or other facility for training.
 Students who do not pass the CHC may not be eligible to complete training at affiliated sites, to sit for licensure or certification exams, or to be hired for some professional positions.
-Students who believe their personal history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director.
+Students who believe their personal history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director. - New policy effective fall term 2014: Prior to entry into a health profession program, students must complete a 10 panel urine drug screen with verified credentials.
+With the exception of certain prescribed medications, students with a positive drug screen, which prevents them from attending clinical, will be disqualified from entering the program.
+Please refer to the Structure Fire Science website and/or program handbook for more detailed information.